taek105/taek105/README.eng.md

 </tr>

 <tr>
-<td>Prevented unintended updates to parsing progress, chunk, and token fields in the Go API by introducing partial-update behavior</td>
+<td>Blocked changes to parsing progress status, chunk, and token fields in the Go API and improved it to use partial updates</td>
 <td>

 [#19444](https://github.com/infiniflow/ragflow/pull/19444) `merged`